Jerseys, Shorts & Socks

 Q. Can we wear the white jersey at home matches?

-Exception 1: you are the AWAY team playing against another Glen Eira team who is the home team, then you can wear WHITE.
+Exception 1: you are the AWAY team playing against another Glen Eira team who is the home team, then you can and should wear WHITE.

 Exception 2: there’s a clash and the opposition team doesn’t have their own clash jerseys, then we would probably do the right thing and switch to WHITE in order to allow the match to proceed.